Comp-Attn: Present-and-Align Attention for Compositional Video Generation: Method

-\paragraph{Confusion Scale Calculation.} For subject $ k $, an intuitive way to assess its semantic confusion is to evaluate the extent to which it deviates from its original semantics while converging towards the semantics of other subjects.
-This can be quantified as the degree to which $ P_k $ moves away from $ A_k $ and closer to $ [A_i]_{i=1}^M $ (where $ i \neq k $) in the semantic space:
+\paragraph{Subject Saliency Estimation.} For a given subject $k$, we calculate how much of its original semantic information is retained and how much is mixed with the semantics of other subjects.
+We refer to this as \textit{Subject Saliency}, which are quantified as the degree to which $\bm P_k $ moves away from $ [\bm A_i]_{i=1}^M $ (where $ i \neq k $) and closer to $\bm A_k $ in the semantic condition space:

-where $s_k$ denotes the confusion scale for subject $k$, $\overline{P_{k}}$ and $\overline{A_{i}}$ refers to pooled embeddings and $\tau$ indicates the temperature factor which is experimentally set to 0.2.
-Similarly, confusion scale for all the subjects can be represented as $ [s_i]_{i=1}^M $, which are then utilized as the scaling factors for the strength of semantic disambiguation interpolation.
+where $\bm s_k$ denotes the subject saliency score for subject $k$ and $\tau$ indicates the temperature factor which is experimentally set to 0.2.
+A higher saliency $\bm s_k$ indicates that subject $k$ remains closer to its original semantic representation in the feature space while being less affected by interference from other subjects.
+Similarly, subject saliency scores for all subjects can be represented as $ [\bm s_i]_{i=1}^M $.

-\paragraph{Semantic Disambiguation Interpolation.} To disambiguate the semantics of subject $k$, we must identify the pathways in the semantic space that direct it away from the semantic of other subjects and closer to its own.
-Specifically, the pathway can be represented as the semantic directional vector $\Delta_{A_{k}}$ from other subjects to subject $k$ using the pooled subject anchor embeddings $ [\overline{A_i}]_{i=1}^M $:
+\paragraph{Saliency-weighted Interpolation.} Inspired by the semantic additivity of text embeddings \cite{hu2025tokenmerge, brack2023sega}, we can manipulate each subject's representation in the feature space to diverge from the semantics of other subjects while converging toward its own semantic essence.
+As illustrated in Figure \ref{fig:method_overview}(a), we can then utilize $ [\overline{\bm A_i}]_{i=1}^M $ to define the saliency restoration vector $\Delta_{\bm A_{k}}$ for subject $k$, which represents the direction for both eliminating semantic confusion from other subjects and reinforcing the subject $k$'s own semantics:

-The semantic directional vectors for all the subjects $ [\Delta_{A_{i}}]_{i=1}^M $ can be obtained in a similar manner.

-After obtaining $ [\Delta_{A_{i}}]_{i=1}^M $, we can interpolate it into the original embeddings $ [P_i]_{i=1}^M $ to eliminate semantic confusion according to the confusion scales $ [s_i]_{i=1}^M $.
+The saliency restoration vectors for all the subjects $ [\Delta_{\bm A_{i}}]_{i=1}^M $ can be obtained in a similar manner.
+After that, we can interpolate $ [\Delta_{\bm A_{i}}]_{i=1}^M $ into the original embeddings $ [P_i]_{i=1}^M $ according to the subject saliency scores $ [\bm s_i]_{i=1}^M $.
 However, determining the appropriate interpolation strength should also consider the specific denoising time step.
-Since the early stages of denoising require clearer semantics to capture the basic layout and shape of each subject, while the later stages of denoising focus more on leveraging the context restored in $ [P_i]_{i=1}^M $ to understand the interactions between different subjects.
+Since the early stages of denoising require clearer semantics to capture the basic layout and shape of each subject, while the later stages of denoising focus more on leveraging the context to capture high-level details.
 To achieve this, we additionally incorporate a time-aware strength attenuated function $\omega(t)=1-\frac{t}{T}$ to formulate the final interpolation process: